JonPSmith/AuthPermissions.AspNetCore/UpdateToVersion2.md

-# Migrate from AuthPermissions.AspNetCore 1.* to 2.0
+# Updating your code from AuthPermissions.AspNetCore 1.* to 2.0

 This article explains how to update an existing AuthPermissions.AspNetCore 1.* project to AuthPermissions.AspNetCore 2.0.
 I am assuming that you are using Visual Studio.